What is Autism?

 - Difficulty using or understanding gestures, such as pointing

 - Difficulty with abstract concepts and pronouns

-- Social cues such as eye contact, facial expressions, body language and gestures can be missed, perceived differently, or used in non-typical ways
+- Social cues such as eye contact, facial expressions, body language, and gestures can be missed, perceived differently, or used in non-neurotypical ways

 - Preferences for set routines, familiar surroundings, or predictability

 - Hypersensitivity to smell, touch, taste, sound, or sight

 - Fascination with visual stimulation from lights, movement, or taking things apart to learn how they work